 Gas exchange studies focused initially on physical limitations to diffusion, but it was not long before persuasive arguments were being brought forward to show that leaf biochemistry must influence the rate of CO2 fixation even at low CO2 concentrations.
 Björkman and Holmgren (1963) made careful gas exchange measurements of sun and shade ecotypes of Solidago growing in Sweden, and noted strong correlations between photosynthetic rate measured at high irradiance and ambient CO2 and the nitrogen content of leaves, and later also related it to different concentrations of Rubisco (then called carboxydismutase).
-Anatomical studies implied that thin shade leaves would not have larger internal diffusion resistance to CO2 than thicker sun leaves where cells were more densely packed.
-Furthermore, following earlier discoveries of the O2sensitivity of photosynthesis, namely a low-O2 enhancement of CO2 assimilation rate, Gauhl and Björkman (1969), then at Stanford, showed very elegantly that while O2 concentration did affect CO2 assimilation rate, water vapour exchange was not affected (i.e. stomata had not responded).
-Clearly, the increase in CO2 assimilation rates seen with a decrease in O2 concentration could not be explained via a limitation on CO2 diffusion.
+Anatomical studies implied that thin shade leaves would have less internal diffusion resistance to CO2 than thicker sun leaves where cells were more densely packed, but the opposite was observed.
+Furthermore, following earlier discoveries that $CO_2$ assimilation rate was enhanced under low- $O_2$ , Gauhl and Björkman (1969), then at Stanford, showed very elegantly that $O_2$ concentration affected $CO_2$ assimilation rate but not water vapour exchange (i.e. stomata did not respond to a change in $O_2$ ).
+Clearly, the increase in $CO_2$ assimilation rates seen with a decrease in $O_2$ concentration could not be explained via a limitation on $CO_2$ diffusion.